Could we create narratives that adapt to the viewer and vice-versa?

-The system was developed using g-tec hardware, custom made software using Matlab for the signal processing part and java for the front-end media showing application.
+The system was developed using g-tec hardware, custom-made software using Matlab for the signal processing and java for the adaptative media player.

 The visual stimuli used during the experiments was taken from the International Affective Picture System IAPS automatically with the software using the ratings.
-To better understand the database, I created a custom visualization tool to display the how the mediaclips are rated in the database and therefore know which clips are choosen during the "pseudonarrative" creation.
+To better understand the database, I created a custom visualization tool to display the how the media clips are rated in the database and therefore know which clips are chosen during the "pseudonarrative" creation.